ReyKoxha/sampleconfig/README.md

 Please note that the default user for NGINX, PHP-FPM and Memcached is `www-data`.<br>
 You may change it to any user you like.

+If you decide to do that, keep in mind that it might be required to regain permissions for your PHP sessions, after performing a PHP update!
+To do so run `chown -R www-data:www-data /var/lib/php`.